 Before you build a model in MDS or any other MDM system, it is essential to have a basic understanding of your data and current processes.
 In this chapter, we provide deeper insight into what is and is not master data, and we provide some simple labels for your current business systems.
 Toward the end of the chapter, we discuss some tips and tricks for modeling your data, with the goal of helping you to free your enterprise from many of the data restrictions that have plagued it for so long.

 How Do I Know Master Data When I See It?

 Over the past year, one of the questions most commonly asked by organizations has been, “Is there a definitive line between master data and other important data in my company?”
 The truth is, there isn’t one and there shouldn’t be.
 In most companies, master data management is used only for business-critical domains like product or customer because the implementation of MDM solutions throughout these organizations would be so prohibitively expensive.
 If an accessible solution with a rapid time to value were available, other important domains could benefit from MDM tools as well.

 We’ve already talked about a couple of the key differentiators between master data and transactional data within an enterprise, but they are worth repeating: Data that you wish to store in MDS should not relate to a single event in time because that is transactional data.
-In MDS, you should store information that has a state or continues to have a state for some specific period of time.
+In MDS, you should store information assigned to a state or that continues to have a state for a specific period.
 This information is master data.

 Before you build your model in MDS or any other MDM system, it is imperative to understand the flow of data through your enterprise.
 Where do new accounts, customers, or products originate?
 What is the process that turns a concept into a product?
 What is the process to onboard a new customer?
 How does the data flow from inception to all systems across the organization?